 North Carolina Fireworks Permits

 State law requires that anyone shooting indoor or outdoor fireworks must submit an application to the State Fire Marshal, attend a safety class, and pass a written exam.
 Contact the North Carolina Department of Insurance (NCDOI) for more details on these rules and Pyrotechnic License.

 You must be 18 years old to legally buy fireworks in North Carolina.
 The age of fireworks purchase is 16 in South Carolina.

-Since our state's laws are pretty tight, many people assume that they will be safe lighting off fireworks.
-Even though many types of fireworks are outlawed, people are still getting injured as the majority of injuries annually from fireworks though are from smaller devices, like fountains and sparklers.
+Since North Carolina's laws are pretty tight, many people assume that they will be safe lighting off fireworks.
+Even though many types of fireworks are outlawed, people are still getting injured as the majority of injuries annually from fireworks are from smaller devices, like fountains and sparklers.
 Precautions still need to be taken.
 The Charlotte fire department offers these tips for safety: